Port Rail Transformation Project – Rail Operations

 - integrated provision of port rail land and assets at the port – Port of Melbourne will provide rail land and rail assets on the similar basis it provides wharf and road land and assets;

-- new on-dock rail terminal capacity - development of a new on-dock rail terminal at Swanson Dock East;
+- new rail terminal capacity – development of a new rail terminal interfacing with Swanson Dock East;

 - new road and rail infrastructure – to improve operational efficiencies of rail inside the port gate; and